sweetpellegrino/daphne/doc/development/EnablingInPlaceUpdates.md

 ### 2. Change the kernel signature

-The kernels.json file needs to be updated to new additional boolean values for each operand that could be updated in place.
+The kernels.json file needs to be updated to new additional boolean values for each operand that could be updated in-place.
 This is how the information from the compile-time is available at runtime.
 They need to be placed at end of the list of runtime parameters:

 ```json
 "runtimeParams": [